google/WebFundamentals/src/content/en/ilt/pwa/working-with-the-fetch-api.md

 ```
 if (!('fetch' in window)) {
-  console.log('Fetch API not found, try including the polyfill');
+  console.log('Fetch API not found, please upgrade your browser.');
   return;
 }
 // We can safely use fetch from now on
 ```

-There is a  [polyfill](https://github.com/github/fetch) for  [browsers that are not currently supported](http://caniuse.com/#feat=fetch) (but see the readme for important caveats.).
+Fetch is supported across [all modern browsers](https://caniuse.com/fetch), but there is a  [polyfill](https://github.com/github/fetch) if you need to support older browsers.

 The  [fetch() method](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) takes the path to a resource as input.
-The method returns a  [promise](http://www.html5rocks.com/en/tutorials/es6/promises/) that resolves to the  [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) of that request.
+The method returns a [promise](https://web.dev/promises/) that resolves to the  [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) of that request.

 <div id="makerequest"></div>